alainman-krh/TVnymph/demos/test_IRRx/1-ABOUT.md

 - Modifiable to use "any" IR remote (supported by `CelIRcom` lib).

 # Provided/tested configuration
-- Configured for Raspberry Pi Pico RP2040 board.
+- Pre-configured for Raspberry Pi Pico RP2040 board.

 # Comments
 - Should work on any microcontroller supported by the CircuitPython `pulseio` lib (not just RP2040).